swatson-phillips/GT-CS-1331/LessonPlans/2021-10-18_LessonPlan.md

 - Interfaces can be in hierarchies
 - Java 8 added the ability to define default method implementations.
 This is done with marking the method with the `default` keyword
 - Java 8 also added the ability to have static methods in an interface.

+- So… what problem could arise with the the combination of default methods and the ability to implement multiple interfaces?

 # `Comparable` interface
 - defines a single method